Should I Major in Forensic Studies?

 Job Outlook for Forensic Studies Majors

-As you can see, forensic studies can provide you with a wide array of skills, from chemical analysis to behavioral insights to an in-depth knowledge of the legal system.
+As you can see, a forensic science degree can may be able to provide you with a wide array of skills, from behavioral insights to an in-depth knowledge of the legal system.

-- Advanced degrees in forensic science qualify applicants for higher-level jobs within government agencies and private corporations.
+- Advanced degrees in forensic science may help qualify applicants for higher-level jobs within government agencies and private corporations.

 - Further experience and knowledge might prepare you for a career in forensic leadership, i.e., creating a strategy for a larger team or department.

 Whether or not you proceed to a career in the field, you’ll obtain valuable skills that are transferable to other professions.

 Choosing Your Major

 It’s important to pick a major that provides you with strong analytical skills that are transferable to other fields.
 That way, as the economy changes and grows, you may be better prepared for any changes.